-The HSE is advising the public to remain vigilant regarding meningitis and reminded parents to ensure their children are fully vaccinated as per the Primary Childhood Immunisation Programme.
+The HSE is advising the public to remain vigilant regarding meningitis and reminded parents to ensure their children and teenagers are fully vaccinated as per the National Immunisation Programme.

-There is not an outbreak.
+This is not an outbreak.
 Meningococcal disease is known to have increased incidence in winter and early spring.
-Among the 20 cases, different age groups were affected, different strains were reported (B,C,W,Y), different regions of the country reported the cases and there were no links found between the cases.
+Among the 27 cases, different age groups were affected from different parts of the country.
+Where known, the strain type is serogroup B. There are no links found between the cases.

 Epidemiology in Ireland

-The HSE is advising parents to ensure their children are fully vaccinated, as per the State’s Universal Immunisation Programme.
-It is important that parents ensure their child completes all five sessions of the Primary Childhood Immunisation Programme.
+The HSE is advising parents to ensure their children are fully vaccinated.
+It is important that people get the vaccines recommended as part of the National Immunisation Programme.